 A customisable tool that lets managers place orders using mobile devices works well in public services operating in multiple locations.
 And simplifying and automating the purchasing processes, especially when using a single purchase order to a trusted supplier, can save significant costs.

-Indirect Procurement Report 2020 – The evolution of MRO procurement, compiled by RS Components with the support of the Chartered Institute of Procurement & Supply (CIPS), found that the average UK organisation is using 88 different MRO suppliers.
+Indirect Procurement Report 2020 – The evolution of MRO procurement, compiled by RS with the support of the Chartered Institute of Procurement & Supply (CIPS), found that the average UK organisation is using 88 different MRO suppliers.
 Almost half (43%) of purchasers across all sectors said ensuring better procurement contract compliance was one of their biggest day to day challenges in an environment where cost pressures are mounting.

 Over half (59%) of UK MRO professionals said reducing operational budgets was their top business pressure.
 Almost three quarters of UK companies already use some form of vendor-managed inventory for MRO supplies and 17% said the pandemic had prompted them to rationalise the number of suppliers they were using in order to improve procurement efficiency.